cocohomelab/cocohomelab/Cybersecurity Fundamental.md

 - Processes & Services
 - Startup & Persistence
 - Parent/child process
-- how to check Hiding process and services?
+- How to check hiding process and services?
 - Check for Process Injection?

 ### Security Foundations